-Pay and grading structure
+• Pay and grading structure

-This may be provided as part of the organisational structure and should include senior employee salaries (over £58,200).
-For those earning less than £58,200 levels of pay should be identified by salary range.
+This may be provided as part of the organisational structure and should also identify, as a minimum, senior staff and £5,000 salary bands for them.
+For the purposes of this document senior staff are those earning £58,200 or more per annum.
+For junior posts, levels of pay should be identified by salary ranges.